andrewblim/time-caddy/doc/signup_and_login_flow.md

 ## Logged-in users

 Although the signup and password reset flows would typically be done by a user who is not logged in, it is OK to do it while logged in as a user.
-However, a flash warning will appear on all of the GET responses that point this out and suggest visiting the user settings page instead.
+However, a warning will appear on all of the GET responses that point this out and suggest visiting the user settings page instead.

 ## To-do